thalesgroup-cert/Watcher/Watcher/README.md

 - Maximum page size is 1000 items
 - Most frontend actions (DataLeak.js, DnsFinder.js, etc.) are compatible with this pagination system.
 Note: Threats Watcher module does not support pagination.

+### Interactive API Documentation

+Watcher ships with a fully auto-generated REST API documentation powered by **drf-spectacular**.

+- **Swagger UI** — available at `/api/docs/` — interactive interface to browse every endpoint, inspect request/response schemas, and execute authenticated calls directly from the browser.
+- **OpenAPI 3 schema** — downloadable at `/api/schema/` (JSON/YAML) for import into Postman, Insomnia, or any API client.

+All six modules are fully covered, including the `/statistics/` endpoints and the CyberWatch Watch Rule engine.

-Below, you will find our 5 modules with their API functions:
+Below, you will find our 6 modules with their API functions:

 <details>